sejong-rcv/Video-Oasis/README.md

 > **TL;DR.** Video-Oasis rethinks the current benchmark landscape by examining whether proliferating video benchmarks truly satisfy shared criteria for genuine video understanding.

-This is the official implementation of the paper 'Video-Oasis: Rethinking Evaluation for Video Understanding'.

 ## Release
 - [x] Release the paper on <a href="https://arxiv.org/abs/2603.29616">arXiv</a> <br>